CrowdDotDev/crowd.dev/technical-docs/development-and-deployment.md

    ```

 5. After that you can start services normally with `./cli clean-start`.
 After a few minutes, the web application should be running at [http://localhost:8081](http://localhost:8081).

-### Machine specifications

-For a single-machine deplpymnent, we recommend a Linux server, with at least 24GB of RAM and 8 cores 2Ghz CPU.

 ### Setting up integrations